camunda/infra-renovate-config/README.md

 # infra-renovate-config

+**This is currently a PoC that is unused!**

-Renovate configuration owned by #infra team
+Renovate configuration owned by Infra team.

 ## Usage